djfdyuruiry/ts-lambda-api/README.md

 - Add security schemes to your specification (other than Basic auth) using `apiSecurity` on your authentication filter:

     ```typescript
-    import { apiSecurity, IAuthFilter } from "typescript-lambda-api"
+    import { apiSecurity, IAuthFilter } from "ts-lambda-api"

     import { User } from "./User"